 The meaning of Treasured Heights:

 The name Treasured Heights comes from the fact that both settlers and indigenous people on this continent have found wonder in our high buttes, mountains and hills.
 The crow logo is a symbol of knowledge.
 We who explore on skis seek to know our landscapes as well as inner selves.

 How it started:

-Treasured Heights and the Skiing States series began as a project to ski the snowy-state highpoints.
-Mike Whelan has worked in television and film for 17 years and wanted to create content that promotes conservation and all forms of human-powered skiing.
+Mike Whelan has worked in television and film for 19 years and wanted to create content that promotes conservation and all forms of human-powered skiing.
 About the founder Mike Whelan >